-On the basis of its analysis, Halcrow questioned the efficiency of Unitywater's corporate costs.
+On the basis of its analysis of corporate cost increases and available benchmarks, Halcrow questioned the efficiency of Unitywater's corporate costs.
 Using the 10-12% benchmark of the CCQG as a guide, Halcrow estimated the efficient level of corporate costs for business as usual activity in the range of \$15 million to \$17 million.
-This leaves around \$15 million to \$17 million accounted for by one-off separation expenditures and/or inefficiencies.
+This leaves around \$17 million to \$15 million accounted for by one-off separation expenditures and/or inefficiencies.